Associate Professor Roald H. Maliangkaij

 - Social And Cultural Anthropology 160104

 Since finishing his PhD on the preservation of folksongs in South Korea (SOAS, UK), Maliangkay has expanded the scope of his research to include popular culture.
-Fascinated by the mechanics of cultural policy and the challenges of studying the dynamics of major cultural phenomena, he analyses Korea's cultural industries and cultural policy from the early twentieth century to the present.
+Fascinated by the mechanics of cultural policy and the challenges of studying the dynamics of major cultural phenomena, he analyses Korea's cultural industries and consumption from the early twentieth century to the present.
 While always foregrounding the perspective of individuals, he publishes widely on broad developments in Korean folk and popular entertainment.